coverclock/com-diag-placer/README.md

 commands, to generate C functions for the binding of structure fields to SQL commands like INSERT and REPLACE, and C functions to import data from SQL operations like SELECT.

-# Functional Tests Using the Simpler Exec Approach

-Set up the PATH, LD_LIBRARY_PATH, and other environmental variables in the context of your current shell.

-    ./out/host/bin/setup

-Create a database, walk the file system tree starting at some convenient place, and INSERT the files encountered along with their metadata into the database, using placer_exec().
-The full path name of the file is used as the primary index.
-You can start at / root too, but it is likely to take a long time.
-You can drop the -v command line flag for less output and to run a lot faster too.

-    cp /dev/null ./TEST_FILE
-    census -D out/host/sql/census.db -c -i -v .

-Mark all of the entries in the database.

-    census -D out/host/sql/census.db -v -5

-Update an existing database by walking the file system and doing a REPLACE of the files encountered with their metadata, using placer_exec().
-.

-    rm ./TEST_FILE
-    census -D out/host/sql/census.db -r -v .

-Delete all of the entries in the database that are marked.
-This deletes the entries that are stale.

-    census -D out/host/sql/census.db -v -6

-Dump the contents of the database.
-If you drop the -v command line flag you just get a count of the number of items in the database.

-    census -D out/host/sql/census.db -v -0

-# Functional Tests Using the More Powerful Steps Approach

-Set up the PATH, LD_LIBRARY_PATH, and other environmental variables in the context of your current shell.

-    ./out/host/bin/setup

-Create a database, walk the file system tree starting at some convenient place, and INSERT the files encountered along with their metadata into the database, using placer_steps().
-The full path name of the file is used as the primary index.
-You can start at / root too, but it is likely to take a long time.
-You can drop the -v command line flag for less output and to run a lot faster too.

-    cp /dev/null ./TEST_FILE
-    survey -D out/host/sql/survey.db -c -i -v .

-Mark all of the entries in the database.

-    survey -D out/host/sql/survey.db -v -5

-Update an existing database by walking the file system and doing a REPLACE of the files encountered with their metadata, using placer_steps().

-    rm ./TEST_FILE
-    survey -D out/host/sql/survey.db -r -v .

-Delete all of the entries in the database that are marked.
-This deletes the entries that are stale.

-    survey -D out/host/sql/survey.db -v -6

-Dump the contents of the database.
-If you drop the -v command line flag you just get a count of the number of items in the database.

-    survey -D out/host/sql/survey.db -v -0

-Display the entries in the database that have the specified path name.
-There should be at most one.

-    survey -D out/host/sql/survey.db -7 -P $(realpath ./doxygen.cf)

-Display the entries in the database that have the specified inode number.
-You can find out the inode number of a file using for example "ls -i ./doxygen.cf".
-There may be zero to many, depending on your fondness for hard links, up to the limit of the buffer in the application, which is eight.

-    survey -D out/host/sql/survey.db -8 -I $(ls -i ./doxygen.cf | cut -d ' ' -f 1)

 # Targets

 "Rhodium"